|Position:||Associate Head Coach|

-Dane Jackson is in his eighth season as an assistant coach on the UND men's hockey coaching staff.
-He works primarily with the team's forwards and the penalty killing units, and also works with UND's forwards and defenseman on skill development during open-ice sessions throughout the week.
+Jackson coaches the team’s forwards and the penalty killing units, and also works directly with UND’s forwards and defensemen on skill development during open-ice sessions throughout the week.

 In 2011-12, UND ranked second in the WCHA in penalty killing during conference play at 82.2 percent.